emduart2/emduart2.github.io/index.md

 Leipzig.
 My research focuses on solving statistical problems using algebraic geometry, commutative algebra and combinatorics.

-## Latest News
+## Recent Developments

 * I am giving a talk  in the Probability and Statistics Seminar of [CEMAT](https://cemat.tecnico.ulisboa.pt/main.php) and [CEAUL](https://ceaul.org/o-centro/) at the Instituto Superior Têcnico, Universidade de Lisboa on November 22, 2023.
+[Slides Here.]({{ site.url }}/assets/RepresentationOfCICausalModels-Eliana.pdf)

 * Our recent article [Learning linear Gaussian polytree models with interventions](https://ieeexplore.ieee.org/document/10299801) will appear in the Special Issue on Causality: Fundamental Limits and Applications of the IEEE Journal on Selected Areas in Information Theory.